sfc-gh-snobre/Duel_Snowflake/duel_tech_quickstart.md

 ### Option A: Deploy with Terraform (Recommended for Duel Tech) (OPTIONAL)

-Since your team uses Terraform for all infrastructure management, this approach aligns with your existing workflows.
+Since your team uses Terraform for all infrastructure management, this approach aligns with your existing workflows.These are examples please visit [Terraforming Snowflake](https://quickstarts.snowflake.com/guide/terraforming_snowflake/index.html#0) for prod deployments.

 #### Step 1: Clone Repository and Configure Terraform